 They vary in color from white, grey, and all the way to brown when wet.
 Stoneware clays contain kaolinite with small quantities of mica and quartz.
 Illite and smectite are often found as well.
 The type of firing and temperature affects the color, too.

-Fire clays, a type of refractory clay that is mainly used as an additive.
+Fire clay is a type of refractory clay that is mainly used as an additive.
 These are very resistant to heat, thus increasing the temperature at which stoneware clays mature.
 They also give stoneware a little roughness as they contain mineral impurities such as iron.
 Iron often leaves black spots on the pottery after being fired.